bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/n/NumberOfCommonInterfaces_1DWcqAjZr43OGGCJpgy1j6/Documentation.md

-Indicate the number of different common interfaces of the device.
+Indicates the types of common interfaces and numbers of each type of them of the device.